Designing an Effective PPE Program

-Particular attention should be paid to job requirements that may have important consequences for the PPE selected because some types of hazards require multiple PPE solutions.
-For example, working with chlorine requires respiratory and eye protection because chlorine irritates both the respiratory system and the mucous membranes of the eyes.
-It is important to continually review Material Safety Data Sheets (MSDSs) as part of the inspection, as they indicate the types of hazards associated with specific materials.
+Particular attention should be paid to job requirements as some types of hazards require more than one piece of PPE.
+For example, working with chlorine may require respiratory, skin, and eye protection because chlorine irritates both the respiratory system and the mucous membranes of the eyes.
+It is important to continually review Safety Data Sheets (SDSs) as they indicate the hazards associated with specific products and make PPE recommendations.

-A workplace evaluation should involve the joint health and safety committee as an integral part of the survey team.
+A hazard identification and risk assessment should involve the health and safety committee as an integral part of the team.